jbarrieault/parser-practice/json-parser-eager/README.md

 # README

-This is a simple 'eager' JSON parser implementation.
-All input is read into memory at once by both the lexer and parser.
-The parser produces a Ruby representation of the input directly, rather than via an AST.
-Start simple.
+This directory contains a couple of 'eager' JSON parser implementations.

+All input is read into memory at once by both the lexer and parser. `Parser` produces a Ruby representation of the input directly, and `AstParser` produces an (surprise) AST representing the parsed document.